-Specific support was given on a 1 to 1 basis to those children who had experienced child hood trauma which included PLAC children.
+Specific support from the SEMH team was given on a 1 to 1 basis to those children who had experienced child hood trauma which included PLAC children.
 Those children also accessed individual instrumental music lessons to further support their well-being and interests.

-The majority of Pupil Premium children accessed the Breakfast Club to provide a settled start to the day.
+68% of Pupil Premium children accessed the Breakfast Club to provide a settled start to the day.
 In order to support attention span and concentration in class, breakfast and healthy snacks were provided for children.
-We worked alongside the

-North Norfolk Food bank to improve our resources and equipment for Breakfast Club which included a smoothie maker for the children to use to support their nutritional intake.
+We worked alongside the North Norfolk Food bank to improve our resources and equipment for Breakfast Club which included a toaster for the children to use to support their nutritional intake.
 Teachers reported seeing a marked improvement in the children's concentration levels.
-The majority of PP children continued to use Breakfast Club once lockdown was over.
-Food parcels were provided weekly for those families who needed them and vouchers were issued during holiday periods to support families.
+The majority of PP children continue to use Breakfast Club.
+Christmas food parcels were provided to 4 of our PP families who needed them and vouchers were issued during holiday periods to support families.

 Additional TA support was given to support reading and communication skills for more disadvantaged children.
-The Toe by Toe programme was piloted for individual children to supporting 'keeping up' in phonics.
+The Toe by Toe programme was piloted for individual children to support 'keeping up' in phonics.
 Data from this early pilot scheme suggested that children made good progress if the programme was followed closely.
 PP children received extra support in small group discussion work, using some techniques from Talkboost to support their contributions.
 The impact of this was clear and continues to be consolidated with PP children.